 “It is well directed slapstick, has a preposterous plot, with the best laughs to be found in the titles.
 It certainly smacks of topsyturveydom to the movie fan to see Priscilla Dean in a film of this type, remembering her former appearances in feature productions exploiting crook melodrama and exotic environment.
 A parallel comparison would be to find a former clergyman working as a bartender.”

 To say the boys are not a team is actually downplaying it somewhat, as Babe’s character spends most of the film trying to find ways to kill Stan.
-Babe Hardy plays butler to an artist (Herbert Rawlinson) who is so focused on his work he is neglecting his wife (Priscilla Dean).
-Stan plays the part of Ferdinand Flamingo, an innocent paint delivery man, who is hired (against his will) to make the artist/husband jealous.
+Hardy’s character, named Jarvis, is a butler to an artist (Herbert Rawlinson) who is so focused on his work he is neglecting his wife (Priscilla Dean), as the title card confirms, he only kisses her “on Sundays and holidays”.

 Stan: “You know what?
 I knew a woman once that had a case just like yours, but you know what she did?
 She got a fella to make love to her, in front of her husband, and it made the husband jealous!”